austanss/TitaniteProject/README.md

 ## Work in progress
 The Titanite Project is under active development.

-These features have been implemented as of P2:
+These features have been implemented as of P3:

  - The **platform**
-   - Directly-interpreted assembly (instead of bytecode)
+   - Interpreted bytecode
-   - Simple execution with limited instructions
+   - Simple execution with minimal instructions
      - text output
      - variables
      - contexts/call stacks